square/gifencoder/README.md

 ### Quantization and dithering

 GIF images are limited to 256 colors.
 If you supply an image with more colors, gifencoder's default behavior is to perform [median-cut quantization](http://en.wikipedia.org/wiki/Median_cut) with [Floyd-Steinberg dithering](http://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering).
-You can configure a different quantizer or ditherer through `ImageOptions`.
+You can configure this behavior through `ImageOptions`.
+A handful of quantizers and ditherers are provided, but you can also plug in your own implementation.

 ### Basic usage